Texas Tech University

 c.
 First of the month effective dates will be reflected on the paycheck received the following month for exempt employees or the paycheck received on the 25th of the same month for non-exempt employees.
 For example, a form with an effective date of March 1 will be reflected on the April 1 paycheck for exempt employees and the March 25 paycheck for non-exempt employees.

 d.
-The employee is responsible for ensuring that cancellation forms are properly completed and turned in to the Office of University Recreation in time to meet the payroll processing deadline.
+The employee is responsible for ensuring that cancellation forms are properly completed and turned in to University Recreation in time to meet the payroll processing deadline.

 8. Refunds of Payroll Deductions

-When an employee terminates employment, the Office of University Recreation will determine if there has been an overpayment of membership fees and will refund to the employee any overpayment of the employee's deductions.
+When an employee terminates employment, University Recreation will determine if there has been an overpayment and will refund to the employee any overpayment of the employee’s deductions.

 9. Transmittal of Funds to University Recreation

-Payroll & Tax Services will automatically post the deductions to the account designated by the University Recreation Office.
+Payroll & Tax Services will automatically post the deductions to the account designated by University Recreation.
 The posting will occur when the payroll processing is complete for the cycle in which the deduction is scheduled.

-A detail report of the following will be sent to the University Recreation Office after each payroll/processing run:
+A detailed report of the following will be sent to University Recreation after each payroll/processing run:

 a.
 Employee name;